- Distance: 45 miles (71km)

 Adam and I are joined by Hope’s brand manager Rachael Walker and one of the Scottish Borders’ fastest mountain bike racers, Ruaridh Cunningham.
 They both stir their steaming hot drinks slowly, sneaking glances through the window at the distinctly grey, wet and miserable conditions awaiting us on the other side of the glass.

-The Lake District is one of the wettest areas of the UK at the best of times, but was hit hard by the succession of storms that battered the UK over Christmas and into 2016.
+The Lake District is one of the wettest areas of the UK at the best of times, but had been hit hard by a succession of storms when we arrived for our ride.
 And despite the TV crews and rolling newscasts having moved on, large swathes of the area are still feeling the impact – we’ve already had to modify our original 50-mile route once to dodge washed-away bridges and damaged roads.

 Fortunately, we had alternatives.
 There are simply so many great loops and cafes to link up in the Lakes, and virtually everyone you speak to has their own classic route that you need to try.
 In fact, you’ll easily spend more time planning your Lakes ride than actually doing it – even when you don’t have Mother Nature’s vengeance to deal with.